sudowing/guide-local-databases/README.md

 ### <a id="postgis-transform_install_shp2pgsql"></a> Install `shp2pgsql`

-My system uses [DNF](https://en.wikipedia.org/wiki/DNF_(software)) as a package manager. yours may use yum, apt, brew or something else.
+My system uses [DNF](https://en.wikipedia.org/wiki/DNF_(software)) as a package manager.
+Your system may use yum, apt, brew or something else entirely.
 If you need help, do a search with the string below (replacing the bracketed text with your OS version).

 > Install shp2pgsql on `[insert OS version here]`